adoriasoft/cosmos-sdk/docs/architecture/adr-038-admin-module.md

 ```

 We also propose to create a simple web interface that demonstrates the work of the admin module.
 It will include the following features:
-- review the current parameters of existing modules;
+- review the current parameters of some existing modules;
 - connect a wallet;
-- submit proposal;
+- submit a proposal;
 - modify the list of admins.

 ### Positive